temporalio/documentation/docs/references/configuration.md

 Configuration for setting up file-based <a class="tdlp" href="/clusters#dynamicconfiguration">dynamic configuration<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is Cluster configuration?</span><br /><br /><span class="tdlppd">Cluster Configuration is the setup and configuration details of your Temporal Cluster, defined using YAML.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/clusters#dynamicconfiguration">Learn more</a></span></span></a> client for the Cluster.

 This setting is required if specifying dynamic configuration.
-Supported configuration values are:
+Supported configuration values are as follows:

-- `filepath`: Specifies the filepath where the dynamic configuration YAML file is store.
-The filepath should be relative to the root directory.
+- `filepath`: Specifies the path where the dynamic configuration YAML file is stored.
+The path should be relative to the root directory.
 - `pollInterval`: Interval between the file-based client polls to check for dynamic configuration updates.
-The minimum period you can set here is 5 seconds.
+The minimum period you can set is 5 seconds.

 Example: